cousingary/about-me/README.md

 ## Approach

 **Real-world first.** Every schema, every automation, every AI integration comes from operational deployment.
-I don't build for theory — I build to solve actual problems in businesses I run or support.
+I don't build just for theory — I build to solve actual problems in businesses I run or support.

-**Measure outcomes.** The 110% Lazada lift isn't marketing copy.
-It's the result of proper schema implementation measured over 6 months.
+**Measure outcomes.** The 110% Lazada lift is the result of proper web development and schema implementation measured over 6 months.
 If something doesn't produce measurable value, it gets descoped or rebuilt.

-**Iterate in production.** TarotSchema has 16 years of refinement.
+**Iterate in production.** TarotSchema has years of refinement.
 The real estate pipeline is being tested with actual agents.
 MonPaga is deployed at Waking Cup before being sold to other sellers.
 Iteration beats perfection.

 **Build leverage.** One-off projects are fine for learning.
 Long-term value comes from systems that compound — schemas that enable multiple products, pipelines that scale across clients, automation that removes repetitive work permanently.